hashicorp/vault/website/source/docs/auth/jwt.html.md

 #### Okta

-1. Make sure an Authorization Server has been created
+1. Make sure an Authorization Server has been created.
-1. Visit Applications > Add Application (Web)
+1. Visit Applications > Add Application (Web).
 1. Configure Login redirect URIs.
 Save.
 1. Save client ID and secret.

 ## JWT Authentication

-The authentication flow for roles of type "jwt" is simpler than OIDC, as Vault need only validate the provided JWT.
+The authentication flow for roles of type "jwt" is simpler than OIDC since Vault only needs to validate the provided JWT.

 ### Via the CLI